 How does EM energy interact in the atmosphere?

-The sun emits electromagnetic energy (EM) to the direction of Earth.
+The sun emits electromagnetic energy (EM) in the direction of Earth.

 The EM radiation that actually makes it to Earth is called incident energy (Ei).
 But some of this energy is also absorbed and scattered by gases and aerosols in the atmosphere before hitting the Earth’s surface.

-If you have only a single image, an atmospheric correction is only necessary if the image is very hazy.
+If you only have a single image, atmospheric correction is only necessary if the image is very hazy.
 Normally all pixel values are influenced to the same degree and you can achieve good results with all standard classification methods.